Best Execution Policy

 • (ii)

-Types of capital market products’ order for which the Company accepts, places or executes;
+Types of investment products’ order for which the Company accepts, places or executes;

 • (iii)